 Think about all the times you have tossed out half a pot of coffee, spent ages cleaning the coffee maker (and that's if it hasn't thrown a tantrum as mine did last week!), and thrown water all over your nice new outfit, to boot!
 So we ask, "Are single cup coffee makers worth it?"

-PurelyCoffeeBeans knows the benefit of having your single cup coffee makers is that single serve machine allow you to brew your favorite beverage one cup at a time.
+PurelyCoffeeBeans knows the benefit of having your single cup coffee maker is that single serve coffee makers allow you to brew your favorite beverage one cup at a time.
 It's also fuss free, and there's no need to tidy up after.

 This is a wonderful idea for busy professionals on the way out to work in the morning, and especially so if you like the idea of making a great cup of fresh coffee with no mess or cleanup afterwards.

 - #1 - Can You Make Espresso Using a Keurig Single Cup Coffee Maker?

 - #2 - Which single cup coffee maker should I buy?
 The Keurig or Nespresso?
 Why?

 - #3 - Find out the real Single Cup Coffee Maker cost of your daily cuppa

 - #4 - Are single cup coffee maker cups or pods environmentally friendly?
 PurelyCoffeeBeans says no!

 Traditional drip machines with their always on hotplates tend to make the brew a tad bitter (if you leave the maker on) or cold (if you turn it off).
 You can't seem to win, ... or can you?